agrgroup/MassiveReactionNetworks/README.md

 This folder contains files related to AE-RE and AFE-RFE model and its implementation.
 ### ML/Ea.ipynb:
 This notebook contains implementation of feature engineering, hyperparameter tuning, model selection, and prediction for AE-RE model.

+### ML/Ga.ipynb:
+This notebook contains implementation of feature engineering, hyperparameter tuning, model selection, and prediction for AFE-RFE model.

+### ML/Prediction.ipynb:
+This notebook contains end to end Ea to Ga prediction.